Hearne, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Hearne has a humid subtropical climate, abbreviated "Cfa" on climate maps.
-Hearne was subject to heavy flooding on May 13, 2004 when 17 in of rain fell in an hour.
+According to the Köppen climate classification, Hearne has a humid subtropical climate, Cfa on climate maps.
+Hearne was subjected to heavy flooding on May 13, 2004 when 17 in of rain fell in an hour.

 Demographics

 Hearne is part of the Bryan-College Station metropolitan area.